hawtbenzy/hawtbenzy/README.md

 - 👋 Hi, I’m @hawtbenzy, fondly known as Benedicta
 - 👀 I’m interested in starting a career journey as a Product Manager.
-- 🌱 I’m currently learning R programming language, Tableau, Python, SQL
+- 🌱 I’m currently learning R programming language, Tableau, Python, SQL, Machine Learning
-- 💞️ I’m looking to collaborate on event planning and operation optimization, as that's a passion I have
+- 💞️ I’m looking to data optimization, as that's a passion I have
 - 📫 Feel free to reach me on benedictaoruerio@gmail.com

 <!---